theidiotmachine/bright-lang/WHITEPAPER.md

 ```

 Here `private` in front of the members tuple means only the class can do the record construction syntax.
 It's optional, so if you omit it you get to use the record syntax everywhere.

-This is wordier than the Scala solution, but we prefer this one.

 ### Traits again